mananaggarwal2001/MVC-Mapper-Introduction/README.md

 - `Spring RestDocs` plugin is used for creating the documentation for the controllers used in the project of the spring boot.
 - `ASCII doctor` maven plugin is used for combine all the final document results into the single documentation that will be provided to us.
 - I learned this new concepts that how to generate the documentation using the restdocs template for the constraint that is provided to the variables in the CustomerDTO classes.
+- I learned this new concepts that how to update the URI schema like HTTP which is shown in the docs when the documents are being generated.
+The annotation which is used is `@AutoConfigurableRestDocs` for the configuration to take place in the rest docs.
 #### New Dependencies
 ```angular2html
 - MapStruct for mapping classes automatically when the project is building